eringill/chronic_infection_python/README.md

 When unusual lineages arise, however, it is challenging to know the evolutionary history leading to the observed genomic changes.
 Other processes, including passage through animals, ([Bashor et al. 2021](https://www.pnas.org/doi/full/10.1073/pnas.2105253118), [Naderi et al. (2023)](https://elifesciences.org/articles/83685)) mutator lineages with error-prone polymerases ([Takeda et al. (2023)](https://doi.org/10.1016/j.isci.2023.106210)), and exposure to mutagens such as molnupiravir ([Gruber et al. (2024)](https://onlinelibrary.wiley.com/doi/10.1002/jmv.29642)), can also leave unusual genomic signatures.

-Given a user-provided set of nucleotide mutations defining an unusual lineage of SARS-CoV-2, this application compares the probability of generating this set from the following four distributions:
+Given a user-provided set of nucleotide mutations or genome consensus sequence defining an unusual lineage of SARS-CoV-2, this application compares the probability of generating this set from the following four distributions:
 - The list of mutations observed during the first nine months of the pandemic, prior to the spread of VoC [Harari et al. (2022)](https://www.nature.com/articles/s41591-022-01882-4).
 - The list of mutations observed in Omicron-era sequences by Harari et al., included submission dates only up to 25 May 2022.
 - The list of mutations compiled from 27 chronic infections of immunocompromised individuals [Harari et al. (2022)](https://www.nature.com/articles/s41591-022-01882-4).